hebozhe/Lej/README.md

 Because the `=` operator checks for deep value equality, every type in Lej is an evaluable.
 The rules governing the behavior of the `=` operator vary slightly by type, but it performs a deep value comparison for all types.

 The level of evaluation will is the lowest common supertype of the two compared types.
-For example, comparing a `N` and an `Z` will result in a `comp`-type comparison.
+For example, comparing `N` and `Z` values will result in a `N`-type comparison.
 If the lowest common supertype is `eval`, the evaluation is always `false`.

 This obeys the [bundle theory of identity](https://en.wikipedia.org/wiki/Bundle_theory).